gkochera/CS340-demo-flask-app/doc/GUIDE.md

 </head>
 <body>
     <h1>CS 340 - Introduction to Databases</h1>
-    <p>This is a demonstration project created to show students how to create a Flask app and connect it to a MySQL database.
+    <p>This is a demonstration project created to show students how to create a Flask app and connect it to a MySQL database.</p>
 </body>
 </html>
 ```